Gallery

 Non-Linear Flow (2023) 30″ x 48″

 Based on the fluid dynamics, this piece shows the flow of air and the eddies which form and dissipate.
-Flow is rarely devoid of turbulence the the eddies are constantly forming and dissipating.
+Flow is rarely devoid of turbulence, the eddies are constantly forming and dissipating.
 This piece is about the transience of that turbulence.

 Head Waters (2024) 48″ x 36″ folded paper on wood panel in acrylic case (available)